Part B - Independent Learning

 2. Encourage Group Work

-Group work is beneficial in that it provides learners with an opportunity to learn from each other in an active, involved way.
-In addition, it temporarily takes the control away from the teacher and gives it to the learners-- thus encouraging independence.
+Group work provides an opportunity to learn from each other actively.
+In addition, it temporarily takes the control away from the teacher and gives it to the learners- thus encouraging independence.

 Before doing a test or after doing a test, students are encouraged to predict how well they will do or how well they did.
-This exercise makes them reflect about their strengths and weaknesses and the progress they are making.
-The reflective aspects of this process also help the students make an appropriate learning plan and help them to see that they are responsible for their learning.
+This exercise makes them reflect on the progress they are making.
+The reflective aspects of this process also help the students make an appropriate learning plan and help them see that they are responsible for their learning.

 4. Use Authentic Learning Materials

-Authentic learning materials are items which were not originally designed for learning purposes.
-They might include newspaper or magazine articles, TV, radio recordings and so on.
-These materials can be motivating as they connect the classroom with the outside world and make the students see that learning does not take place only in the classroom.
-The Curriculum Centre encourages students to bring in their own authentic materials to contribute to classroom activities in order to make them more meaningful.
+Authentic learning materials are items not originally designed for learning purposes.
+They include items such as newspaper or magazine articles, TV, and radio recordings, and so on.
+These materials can be motivating as they connect the classroom with the outside world and make the students see that learning does not take place only in a classroom.
+The Curriculum Centre encourages students to bring in their authentic materials to contribute to classroom activities to make them more meaningful.

-The Curriculum Centre provides opportunities for students to develop lessons on a regular basis.
+The Curriculum Centre provides opportunities for students to develop lessons and activities regularly.
 This ensures that the lesson is interesting and relevant for them.
-In addition, it involves the students in the learning process and gives them the opportunity to reflect on their needs.
+In addition, it involves the students in the learning process and allows them to reflect on their needs.

-Traditional classroom activities often require students to examine a text in order to answer factual, closed questions.
+Traditional classroom activities often require students to examine a text to answer factual, closed questions.

 Before students hand in their work for marking, teachers could encourage them to check it carefully with a friend.
 Teachers could help them make an editing checklist which encourages students to check for errors that they frequently make.

 Gateway activities give students the chance to go deeper into their learning.
 It also gives them opportunities for ownership of their studies and their activities.
-They get to know their content deeply, but they also get to activate their minds—which will last a lifetime.
+They can challenge themselves, activate their minds and get to know their content more deeply.

 10. Set Learning Goals

-With the help of the student’s teacher, the student will be provided the opportunity to set learning goals.
+With the teacher's help, the student should set learning goals.
 Goal setting is a worthwhile exercise which encourages students to reflect and self-evaluate.
 The learning goals should be visited regularly and re-assessed.